 please is there no machine for drying instead of sun drying, something like microwave.thanks for your insight

 --> Thanks for your question.
 You can use an oven or dehydrator.
 It is more energy-intensive than sun.
 People dry larvae sample at 105C/221F for 24 hours in an oven to measure the water content after that.
 Recommended moisture is 10% or below.
 I hope this helps!

 To add more info for you, some growers also heat the larvae at 65C/149F.
 The lower temp dehydration is to prevent loss of essential nutrients.
 A fan inside the heating device is recommended for balanced heating.
-Other device you could experiment to use are: nut roasting device, rotating stainless steel container over naked flame, microwave, etc. Key thing is to take note of the amount of heat generated, the amount of larvae you need to dry so they won't get overly dried.
+Other device you could experiment using are: nut roasting device, rotating stainless steel container over naked flame, microwave, etc. The key thing is to take note of the amount of heat generated, the amount of larvae you need to dry so they won't get overly dried.
 Also depends on your purpose, how you want the larvae turn out to be.
 Again I hope this helps .
 Anymore question, please just ask.
 See you again next time.